Four years after a man’s execution, lawyers say DNA from the murder weapon points to someone else

-Four years later, attorneys say genetic material from the murder weapon points to someone else.
+Four years later, attorneys say genetic material from the murder weapon in Lee’s case points to someone else.

-New testing found DNA from an unknown man on the handle of the bloody club apparently used to bludgeon Debra Reese to death, according to attorneys who sued the city of Jacksonville, Ark., to analyze old evidence.
-The Innocence Project, the American Civil Liberties Union and Lee’s family sought the testing last year in an unusual effort to exonerate someone with DNA testing even after their execution.
+New testing found DNA from an unknown man on the handle of the bloody club apparently used to bludgeon Debra Reese to death, according to lawyers who sued the city of Jacksonville, Ark., to have old evidence analyzed.
+The Innocence Project, the American Civil Liberties Union and Lee’s family sought the testing last year in an unusual effort to exonerate someone with DNA testing even after the person’s execution.

-The results obtained nearly three decades after the crime “proved to be incomplete and partial,” acknowledged Morrison, an attorney with the Innocence Project.
+The results obtained nearly three decades after the crime “proved to be incomplete and partial,” acknowledged Morrison, a lawyer with the Innocence Project.
 But she framed the discovery as significant and leaving the door open for more findings down the road in a case that relied largely on eyewitness testimony.

 “We are glad there is new evidence in the national DNA database and remain hopeful that there will be further information uncovered in the future,” Patricia Young, Lee’s sister, said in a statement.

-Arkansas Gov. Asa Hutchinson (R) defended Lee’s execution at a news conference on Tuesday, saying that the new evidence is “inconclusive” and noting that “the jury found him guilty based upon the information that they had.”
+Arkansas Gov. Asa Hutchinson (R) defended Lee’s execution at a news conference Tuesday, saying that the new evidence is “inconclusive” and noting that “the jury found him guilty based upon the information that they had.”

-“Whenever you make tough decisions, whenever you have to carry out the decision of a jury, you realize that it’s been reviewed by the Supreme Court at every level,” said Hutchinson, who scheduled Lee among a wave of executions in 2017.
-“They affirm the convictions and it’s my duty to carry out the law.”
+“Whenever you make tough decisions, whenever you have to carry out the decision of a jury, you realize that it’s been reviewed by the Supreme Court at every level,” said Hutchinson, who scheduled Lee’s among a wave of executions in 2017.
+“They affirm the convictions, and it’s my duty to carry out the law.”

 In a statement, Arkansas Attorney General Leslie Rutledge (R) dismissed criticisms of the case against Lee.